I mitt hjärta

 I mitt hjärta is a compilation album from Kikki Danielsson, released in Norway in 1999 and in Sweden in 2002.
-Twelve of the songs were recorded with Roosarna between 1994-1997.
+Twelve of the songs were recorded with Roosarna between 1994 and 1997.
 The album also contains two tracks which were new back then, and "Jag trodde änglarna fanns" on the album was sung together with Norwegian dansband Ole Ivars, whose songwriter, bassist and second vocalist, William Kristoffersen, wrote the tracks.